WamzyShik/bedrock-agentcore-test/README.md

 ## 🎯 Overview

-The Bedrock AgentCore Starter Toolkit is an enterprise-grade fraud detection system that leverages AWS Bedrock's AI capabilities to provide:
+The StarJam Toolkit is an enterprise-grade fraud detection system that leverages AWS Bedrock's AI capabilities to provide:

 - **Specialized AI Agents** for transaction analysis, pattern detection, risk assessment, and compliance
 - **Advanced Memory Systems** with context-aware decision making and pattern learning